 What Is Chinese Taipei At The Olympics?
-It's A Country You're Probably Familiar With
+Here's What You Need To Know

 It seems like every Olympics, there's a moment or two of confusion when the Chinese Taipei team comes marching out.
 After all, it's not a name we hear on a daily basis, so many people end up wondering: exactly what is Chinese Taipei at the Olympics?
 Did a bunch of us skip out on this particular social studies lesson?

 As it turns out, whether you recognize the name or not, chances are you're familiar with the nation that stands behind it: "Chinese Taipei" is simply the name Taiwan, also known officially as the Republic of China, uses for the Olympics.
 Taiwan signed an agreement with the International Olympic Committee all the way back in 1981, according to The New York Times, agreeing to be known as Chinese Taipei in order to participate in the Olympics.

 At the time, the IOC offered to have Taiwan play under the name "Taiwan" — but the Kuomintang, the nationalists who rule Taiwan, have long insisted on having a name connected to China.
 This is why Taiwan is officially known as the Republic of China, while China is the People's Republic of China.

 The entire issue comes from a long-standing disagreement between the governments of China and Taiwan, both of whom claim to be the actual leaders of China.
 The Taiwanese government, the Kuomintang (or KMT), ruled China for more than 20 years before it was overthrown by the Chinese government (the Chinese Communist Party) in 1949.
 At that point, KMT retreated to Taiwan, an island off of China, and continued to rule independently there, according to The Economist.